 Last week I submitted a Freedom of Information Act (FOIA) request to obtain the names of the Council members who are signed up for the City of DeKalb’s health insurance plan, and have since been denied under the privacy provisions of the Health Insurance Portability and Accountability Act (HIPAA), specifically 45 C.F.R.
 164.501 and 164.502.
+[Update 6/6: Link found to be broken, have substituted another.]
 This essentially means the City’s legal counsel maintains that the names are protected health information, which is defined as individually identifiable health information.

 Legal counsel is incorrect.
 To understand the error, take a look at the definition of health information itself: